 Professor Christina Hughes is Founder and CEO of Women-Space which supports women’s leadership and career development.
 She has held executive leadership roles in three universities: Pro-Vice Chancellor at the University of Warwick; Provost at Sheffield Hallam University, and interim Deputy Vice Chancellor at the University of Kent.
 Christina has published over 15 books, has been successful in acquiring £1.6m in external grant funding and has extensive experience of leading institutional change.
 She was the founding co-Chair of the Gender and Education Association (GEA), is a member of the Board of Governors at Leeds Beckett University, a Trustee of Villiers Park Educational Trust and an Honorary Professor, University of Kent.

 Contact Christina: firstname.lastname@example.org

 Malcolm Tight is Professor of Higher Education at Lancaster University, having previously worked at the University of Warwick, Birkbeck College and the Open University.
 His current research focuses on mapping and evaluating the state of higher education research worldwide.
-Malcolm is Editor of two journals, Assessment and Evaluation in Higher Education and Tertiary Education and Management, and of two book series, International Perspectives on Higher Education Research and Theory and Method in Higher Education Research (with Jeroen Huisman).
+Malcolm is Editor of the journal, Assessment and Evaluation in Higher Education, and of two book series, International Perspectives on Higher Education Research and Theory and Method in Higher Education Research (with Jeroen Huisman).
 He was a member of the REF Education Sub-Panel in 2014.

 Contact Malcolm: email@example.com